HFC Nominee Power of Attorney definition

 • nominee company means a corporate body registered or having an established place of business in England and Wales which holds title to property for another;

-• Authorized Person means any officer of the Fund and any other person authorized by the Fund to give Oral or Written Instructions on behalf of the Fund.
-An Authorized Person's scope of authority may be limited by setting forth such limitation in a written document signed by both parties hereto.
+• Authorized Person means any officer of the Fund and any other person duly authorized by the Fund's Board of Trustees to give Oral Instructions and Written Instructions on behalf of the Fund and listed on the Authorized Persons Appendix attached hereto and made a part hereof or any amendment thereto as may be received by PFPC.
+An Authorized Person's scope of authority may be limited by the Fund by setting forth such limitation in the Authorized Persons Appendix.

 • Transferee Affidavit and Agreement As defined in Section 6.02(g)(i)(B).